td0/mender-beetle/README.md

 # mender-beetle
 [![License: WTFPL](https://img.shields.io/badge/License-WTFPL-brightgreen.svg)](http://www.wtfpl.net/about/)

-Mend your broken and ugly and stupid JSON structure, so you'd feel better :)
+Mend your broken and ugly and stupid JSON structure, and you feel better :)

 ### Requirements
-- A working PC / laptop with Unix or Unix like environment (FCK WINDOWS)
+- A working PC / laptop with Unix or Unix-like environment (fck windows)
 - NodeJS version 8 or later
-- Relatively healthy and sane hooman brain
+- Relatively healthy and sane human brain

 ### How To Setup